Bruce Dorries, coordinator

 280 Intercultural Communication (3 s.h.)
 (I)

-This course serves as an introduction to the field of intercultural communication by looking at the practical application of theory and research.
+Course serves as an introduction to the field of intercultural communication by looking at the practical application of theory and research.
 Intercultural Communication focuses on the importance of culture in our everyday lives, and the ways in which culture interrelates with and influences communication processes.
-The course will cover several general topics including: identity, perception, communication skills, culture, linguistic differences, ecological influences on culture, common and important dimensions of cultural difference, stereotyping, the challenges presented by intercultural encounters, and the social and personal benefits of intercultural interaction.
-This course is designed to help us do all these things and become better communicators through intercultural awareness and competencies.
+The course will cover several general topics including: identity, perception, communication skills, culture, linguistic differences, stereotyping, and intercultural communication in education, medicine and business.
+This course is designed to help us do all these things and become better communicators through intercultural awareness.

 Course investigates a broad range of communication campaigns, with emphasis on integrated marketing and social media strategies and tactics.
 In addition to discussions and readings of case studies, class engages in community service learning, creating campaigns on behalf of nonprofit clients.